joeluismartinez/CSV_Processor/readme.md

 to receive any schema csv file and update datatype casts accordingly.

 # Requirements
-This script uses Python 3.9.7
+This script uses Python 3.9.7 and
 Pandas and Pytest are required to run the scripts and test:

 - https://pandas.pydata.org/docs/getting_started/install.html